mishale/koelnguessr/README.md

 -  Interactive map for making location guesses
 -  Distance calculation between guess and actual location
 -  Highscore tracking to keep the competition alive
+-  Additional geography quiz from API with 5 questions
 -  Built as a **frontend-only project**

 ---